Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 Choose galvanized or stainless steel screws or bolts wherever possible, for this reason.
 Pay extra attention to areas where you intend to mount your bed and any cabinets, as you may want to reinforce the walls beforehand.

-Although many people choose not to have a toilet or shower in their campervan, most people will include some washing and cooking facilities in their buildout.
+Although many people choose not to have a toilet or shower in their campervan, most people will include some washing and cooking facilities in their buildout, especially if they’re planning to use the vehicle for longer-term van life.

 Depending on the amount of plumbing you have planned to install, you will likely want to plan exactly where your water tank(s) are going to go early on in your van conversion planning process, as well as know where you will run water pipes to and from your van’s sink.